 Five guiding scriptures:

-Did you miss the first Town Hall discussion of possible partnership between Grace and Camp Hill UMCs with the possible acquisition of the Calvary UMC building?
-Watch our first two Town Hall meetings below.
-The next Zoom Town Hall will be on March 28th at 6:45 pm.
-Mark your calendars today!
-Call the church office for the Zoom link, or sign up online.
+Did you miss the first three Town Hall discussion of possible partnership between Grace and Camp Hill UMCs with the possible acquisition of the Calvary UMC building?
+Watch all three Town Hall meetings below.
+The next Zoom Town Hall is not yet determined.

 At your convenience.